wheeyls/remote-pair-programmer/README.md

 - `/.github/workflows/main.yml` - GitHub Actions workflow configuration
 - `/src/handler.js` - Main handler for processing events and coordinating responses
+- `/src/codeChanges.js` - Logic for analyzing, modifying, and committing code changes
+- `/src/prompts.js` - System prompts for different AI tasks

 ### Adding New Features

-To extend the bot's capabilities:
+To extend the agent's capabilities:

 1. **Add new event handlers** - Extend the handler.js file with new functions for different event types
-2. **Enhance AI prompts** - Modify the system prompts to improve responses
+2. **Enhance AI prompts** - Modify the system prompts to improve responses and code generation
 3. **Add support for additional GitHub events** - Update the workflow file to trigger on more event types
+4. **Improve code modification logic** - Enhance the code parsing and modification capabilities

 ### Testing Changes